8 Ways to Avoid Being Unlikeable

 The American Psychology Association defines emotional intelligence as “the abilities to perceive, appraise, and express emotions accurately and appropriately, to use emotions to facilitate thinking, to understand and analyze emotions, to use emotional knowledge effectively, and to regulate one's emotions to promote both emotional and intellectual growth.”

-This type of intelligence, also known as Emotional Quotient (EQ), can be considered as the capacity of managing one's own emotions and the emotions of others.
+This type of intelligence, also known as Emotional Quotient (EQ), can be thought of as the capacity for controlling your emotions and managing the emotions of others in social situations.
 People with high emotional intelligence pay attention to others' feelings.
 They use emotional information to understand situations and guide their behavior.

 They can regulate their emotions to adapt to different environments, and they are able to accurately identify feelings.
-They can easily perceive emotions in faces, for example.
+They can perceive emotions in faces at a quick glance, for example.
 These people possess great analytical skills that allow them to solve a variety of emotion-related problems quickly.

 A high emotional quotient may be used to “read” people's mood for feedback, and predict how others will emotionally react to a given situation.
 It can also help communicate a vision and lead people.